 To better understand the purpose of crisis management, here are its benefits and the objectives.

-Crisis management has helped many large corporations in the US including Johnson & Johnson which destroyed millions of its medicinal capsules after being sabotaged by a murderer.
 Crisis management may involve temporary serious incidents; survival however is still the key.
 So don’t allow crisis to escalate into a catastrophe.